Breath holding spell

 Exams and Tests

-The doctor or nurse will perform a physical exam and ask questions about the child's medical history and symptoms.
+The health care provider will perform a physical exam and ask questions about the child's medical history and symptoms.

 Blood tests may be done to check for an iron deficiency.